Driver in deadly car attack at Charlottesville white nationalist rally pleads guilty to federal hate crimes

 Witness Captures Charlottesville Car CrashAug.
 12, 201700:54

-Fields was convicted in state court in December for the death of anti-racism activist Heather Heyer, 32, and for injuring dozens more during the infamous United The Right rally on Aug.
+Fields was convicted in state court in December for the death of anti-racism activist Heather Heyer, 32, and for injuring dozens more during the infamous Unite the Right rally on Aug.
 12, 2017.

-"The defendant in this case has pled guilty to 29 hate crimes which he committed by driving his car into a crowd of protesters," Attorney General William Barr said in a statement.
-"These hate crimes are also acts of domestic terrorism."
+Heyer's mother, Susan Bro, told reporters after the hearing that she didn't oppose the deal that spared her daughter's killer.

+"There's no point in killing him," she said.
+"It would not bring back Heather."

+“Attorney General Barr sent me a letter on Friday authorizing and directing me not to seek the death penalty pursuant to the plea agreement," Cullen told reporters.

+"Given all the facts and circumstances, life imprisonment, or the potential of life imprisonment, was an acceptable result.
+We also believe it vindicates the victims on Fourth and Water Street."

-Barr cited the recent mosque massacre in New Zealand that left 50 dead in saying the nation must have zero tolerance for racial and religious bias.
+Barr said of Fields' actions that "hate crimes are also acts of domestic terrorism."
+The nation's top prosecutor cited the recent mosque massacre in New Zealand that left 50 dead in saying the nation must have zero tolerance for racial and religious bias.

 “In the aftermath of the mass murder in New Zealand earlier this month, we are reminded that a diverse and pluralistic community such as ours can have zero tolerance for violence on the basis of race, religion, or association with people of other races and religions,” according to Barr.

-Before Wednesday in this separate federal prosecution, Fields had pleaded not guilty to 30 hate crime charges.
-One of those charges had carried a possible death sentence.
+Before Wednesday in this separate federal prosecution, Fields had pleaded not guilty to 30 hate crime charges — including the one that carried a possible death sentence.

 Hundreds of white nationalists converged on Charlottesville just before the start of the fall term to protest to famed university's planned removal of a statue of Confederate Gen. Robert E. Lee.